 Accidents caused by distracted pedestrians can be as serious as being hit by a vehicle.
 Pedestrians can be knocked off a flight of stairs, a bridge or more commonly into a crowded street off a sidewalk into the flow of traffic.

-Whatever the cause of the accident, if you, or a member of your family have been seriously injured as a result of someone’s negligence, then you may be able to file a personal injury lawsuit that requires the negligent party to pay you compensation, which will help with any medical bills, lost income and may also act as a warning to others who routinely walk, cycle, ride or drive while using a mobile device.
+Whatever the cause of the accident, if you, or a member of your family have been seriously injured as a result of someone’s negligence, then you may be able to file a Long Island Personal Injury Lawyer that requires the negligent party to pay you compensation, which will help with any medical bills, lost income and may also act as a warning to others who routinely walk, cycle, ride or drive while using a mobile device.

 If you are seriously injured by a distracted pedestrian or a road user, then contact an experienced personal injury lawyer like Richard S. Jaffe Esq. of Law Office of Cohen & Jaffe, LLP to see if there is any chance of being fairly compensated for the accident.